Advanced Serial Data Logger

 Solution:

 All parser items are now ready for export to an Excel spreadsheet.
-Please, open the configuration window of the "Local database" plug-in (fig.1).
+Please, open the configuration window of the "Local database" plugin (fig.1 and 2).

 Excel export.
 Selecting a database.